JarrodCTaylor/vim-python-test-runner/README.md

 Required Configuration File for Django Tests
 --------------------------------------------
-To make use of the plugin for Django projects you will need to create a small config file named ``.vim-django`` in your project that defines some information about the app you would like to run tests for.
-Assuming a basic folder structure the config file would be saved in the following location if we are testing app2.
+To make use of the plugin for Django projects you will need to create a small config file named ``.vim-django`` in the root of your project that defines some information about the apps you would like to run tests for.
+Assuming a basic folder structure the config file would be saved in the following location.
 ```
 ── Project Root
+   ├── .vim-django
    ├── manage.py
    ├── app1
+   │   └── tests
+   │       └── testsa1.py
    └── app2
-       ├── .vim-django
        └── tests
-          ├── tests1.py
+           ├── testsb1.py
-          └── tests2.py
+           └── testsb2.py
 ```

 Config file contents
 ------------------
 The contents of the file are minimal.
-You must define an app_name and a dot separated path to the test folder from within your app.
-Optionally if you have your project configured for different environments you may specify that also
+You list the app names that you will be running tests for and optionally if you have your project configured for different environments you may specify that also

-Using the example above we would set the app name to "app2" and the path_to_tests will be equal to "tests" since we are using the basic common folder structure of having our tests directory saved in the root of our app.
-If it is nested you would need something like "parent.tests".
-The environment field is optional.
+Using the example project above we would set the app name to "app1, app2" The environment field is optional.
 If you don't know what it should be then you don't need to use it.

 ```
-{"app_name": "app2",
+{"app_name": "app1, app2",
- "path_to_tests": "tests",
  "environment": "OptionalNameOfEnv"}
 ```
 *NOTE* be sure to use double quotes in the config file as it is parsed as json